Golf Golz

 Mental Game and Course Management

 Golf is a game that requires both mental and physical skills.
 A player’s ability to stay focused, handle stress, and make clever judgments under pressure can have a significant impact on their score.
-Effective course management entails selecting the right clubs, identifying the best approaches, and deciding when to play aggressively versus defensively.
+Effective course management entails selecting the right golf clubs, identifying the best approaches, and deciding when to play aggressively versus defensively.
 This mental side of golf necessitates experience and frequently separates seasoned players from amateur’s.

 Slope Factor